Myths Vs. Facts – Do People Want to Receive Their Critical Communications Electronically?

 Is paper-based packaging wasteful and unnecessary?
 Find out in the next installment of the Environmental Paper Series.
-Check back at to follow this series or explore more blog posts.
+Check back to follow this series or explore more blog posts.

 FSSI is a national, WBE-Certified document outsourcing company.
 The company was among the first print-mail outsourcing companies to integrate sustainability practices into regular business operations.
 We have been providing electronic messaging and hosting for over 20 years.
 Almost all our data comes to us electronically.
 We allow our clients to tell us their customers’ preferences when it comes to delivery channels.
 FSSI has also recycled or responsibly disposed of tons of reusable waste including paper, wooden pallets, electronics such as computer monitors, and other office equipment.
 For its work in reducing energy consumption, the company earned Trane North America’s “Energy Efficiency Leader Award.”
 FSSI also participates in the Carbon Disclosure Project (CDP), keepers of the world’s largest corporate emissions and climate change database, and recognized leader in greenhouse gas reporting.
 Visit the sustainability practices page to learn more about its ongoing commitment to environmental stewardship.

 Two Sides U.S., Inc. (2013).
 Print and Paper Myths and Facts [Brochure].
 Author.
 Retrieved from http://www.twosidesna.org/